-If your tenancy is coming to an end soon, you will be looking forward to getting your deposit back.
-Here’s some advice on making sure you get back your full deposit back, and also where to get support if you need it.
+For many of you, the end of semester will bring the end of your tenancy and you will no doubt be looking forward to getting your deposit back.
+So to make sure that your move out goes a smoothly as possible here’s some handy advice on deposit return, and where to get support if you need it.

-Make sure you leave everything in tip top condition so that you get your deposit back:
+Make sure you leave everything in tip top condition:

 - Take meter readings again and let the suppliers know that it’s the last day of your tenancy.